Columbia University: $77,000+ Scholarships for International Students

 Only choose early decision if you're absolutely certain Columbia is where you want to be.

-Focus your energy on:
+Alongside your score, focus your energy on:

 - Strong essays that tell your unique story